farm-ng/amiga-dev-kit/website/docs/brain/brain-next-steps.md

 you through making your very own Amiga application.
 You can go through the following in any order that you wish!

+## 1. Concepts / Service Overviews

+Either navigate to the `Concepts` tab located at the top of this page, or go directly to the [Concepts Index](/docs/concepts/), to read through details of the various services running on your Amiga's brain.

-## 1. Examples
+## 2. Examples

 Either navigate to the `Examples` tab located at the top of this page, or go directly to the [Examples Index](/docs/examples/examples-index), to get started on running one of the available brain ADK examples or CircuitPython examples.

-## 2. Service Overviews

-Either navigate to the `API` tab located at the top of this page, or go directly to the [API Index](/docs/api/), to read through details of the various services running on your Amiga's brain and the corresponding APIs.

 ## 3. Tutorials